 Brooklyn's newest and biggest food hall opened in June 2017, bringing even more kid-friendly dining options to the picturesque Fort Greene neighborhood.
 Housed at City Point, the 60,000-square-foot food hall has over 40 vendors serving up a diverse range of culinary delights, from pho to pierogis, and it is also home to the first outpost of Katz's Deli.

-Best bets for kids: Head to Hard Times Sundaes for staples like burgers, grilled cheese, and milkshakes, or try fried chicken on a stick at Wilma Jean.
-For dessert, kids can create their own personalized treats at P.O.P.
-Cake Shop.
+Best bets for kids: Head to Hard Times Sundaes for staples like burgers, grilled cheese, and milkshakes, or try key lime pie on a stick at Steve's Key Lime.

 Top tip: Ample seating and restrooms make for an almost-stress-free family dining experience.